vespa-engine/documentation/documentation/tutorials/blog-recommendation.md

       --numIterations 10 --output_path blog-job/user_item_cf_cv

 Feed the newly computed latent factors to Vespa as before.
-Note that we need to update the tensor specification in the search definition in case the size of the latent vectors change.
+Note that we need to update the tensor specification in the schema in case the size of the latent vectors change.
 We have used size 10 (rank = 10) in the [Compute user and item latent factors](#compute-user-and-item-latent-factors) section but our cross-validation algorithm above tries different values for rank (10,